Note: The Game of ACQUISITIONS has not yet been produced.

-The game of ACQUISITIONS allows players to wheel, deal, and plan their way to building the largest Kingdom of wealth.
+The game of ACQUISITIONS allows players to wheel, deal, and plan their way to building the largest cache of Commodity Coins.
 The only "luck" in the game of ACQUISITIONS is the luck of the draw for the Destination Cards.
-Beyond that, it is up to the player to purchase, trade, and strategically maneuver to become the King or Queen of the largest cache of Commodity Coins.
-The players build the Kingdoms by playing their Destination Cards and placing buildings on the board in the corresponding position.
+Beyond that, it is up to the player to purchase, trade, and strategically maneuver to become the King or Queen of the largest Kingdom of Wealth.

 There are 120 cards that match the destinations on the board.
 Since the destinations are repeated four times it allows the players to have more choices on the board when playing their card.
-There are also 120 generic plastic “buildings.”
-When a card is played, the player chooses a building and puts it on the spot of their choice that has the matching destination.
+There are also 120 generic plastic “castles.”
+When a card is played, the player chooses a castle and puts it on the spot of their choice that has the matching destination.

-The board is made of chipboard but there is a plastic “grid” that snaps into the board that borders each hexagon and allows the thin plastic buildings to remain in place during game play.
-There are three different heights of buildings and it is up to the players’ discretion as to which building to place on the game board after they have played their card.
+The board is made of a double layer chipboard that creates borders for each hexagon and allows the thin plastic castles to remain in place during game play.
+There are three different heights of castles and it is up to the players’ discretion as to which castle to place on the game board after they have played their card.

 |House of Krause||Silver||Blue||31|

 There are 7 different Kingdoms and 200 Kingdom Cards.
 The Kingdoms are ranked in hierarchy by the metal in their Kingdoms and each Kingdom has a different amount of Kingdom Cards.

 Solon Clan (22 Cards) and Watts Castle (24 Cards) have Gold as their metal and each Kingdom card is valued at 400£ when the Kingdom has only two castles.